 Good evening.
 Welcome to the Academy of Physical Medicine.
 Once again, you're joining us for another 90 minutes of great live learning with others CPD.
-And as always, I've got a subject matter experts in the studio with me, we're going to be talking about hips.
-Specifically, we're going to be talking about femoral acetabular impingement syndrome.
-But as I say, my guest this evening is a subject matter expert.
-And we'll go wherever the conversation takes us regarding hips.
+And as always, I've got a subject matter expert in the studio with me.
+We're going to be talking about hips.
+Specifically, we're going to be talking about femoroacetabular impingement syndrome, but as I say, my guest this evening is a subject matter expert, and we'll go wherever the conversation takes us regarding hips.
 So wherever you want to go, just send us in your questions as normal, and we'll take it down that route.
 So who's my guest?
 My guest is Victoria Smith.
 Victoria is a physiotherapist of 23 years experience.
-And Victoria is great to have you on the show.
-I think we're now allowed to shake hands on waves formal, definitely tell me what makes you an expert.
+And Victoria, it's great to have you on the show.
+We're now allowed to shake hands, aren't we, very formal.
+Tell me, what makes you an expert?

 Well, thank you for having me on your show to start with.
-So yeah, my name is Victoria Smith, and I'm a hip specialist physio I work in the NHS and privately as well.
-And I've basically dedicated my private my practice for over the last probably 12 years to hips.
+So yeah, my name is Victoria Smith, and I'm a hip specialist physio.
+I work in the NHS and privately as well.
+And I've basically dedicated my practice for over the last probably 12 years to hips.
 So a lot of time, effort and energy has gone into learning and practising.
 I worked with an orthopaedic surgeon who specialises in young hips as well.
 So I have a lot of interest in this topic.

-Well, because we were talking before we went on air about the crossover between osteo and Cairo's and physios and so on, and how both of us I think dislike any of that sort of hostility that they tried to build into you at college.
-But there is a there is a lot of common ground here isn't there and lots of osteopaths who will deal with children, they'll deal with all sorts of hip problems.
-And I suspect that most of us could do would be bringing up to date with the evidence base on what goes on and so on.
-When we're on the subject of hostility and so on.
-First of all, I'm thank you for travelling all the way up here from Portsmouth.
-So of course, there was a bit more hostility in here because you've actually married a sailor.
-As a Royal Marine, that means it's making it very difficult for me.
+Well, brilliant, because we were talking before we went on air about the crossover between osteos and chiros and physios and so on, and how both of us I think dislike any of that sort of hostility that they try to build into you at college.